5 Best Laptops for Revit 2024 (Latest Software Update)

 Top 5 Best Laptops For Revit

-When you pick a laptop out of this list (there may be more laptops recomendded in the reviews), keep this in mind:
+When you pick a laptop out of this list, keep in mind:

-C) If you are using this laptop for relatively smaller projects with files in the range of ~50MB.
-If that’s the case, a laptop with a Core i5 or Ryzen 5 CPU that has 2-4GB vRAM will be more than enough.
+C) For files in the range of ~50MB.
+A laptop with a Core i5 or Ryzen 5 CPU + a 2-4GB vRAM is all you need.

 Best Budget Laptop For Revit